 > Terms and conditions apply: all bookings and rebookings are subject to paragraph 3 below.

-> Always travel responsibly: observe current hygiene and distancing guidelines from government and health bodies, and do not travel if any of your party is showing symptoms of Covid-19.
+> Always travel responsibly: observe current hygiene and distancing guidelines, and do not travel if any of your party is showing symptoms of Covid-19.

 Rescheduling or cancelling existing bookings

-1a.
-If you can change the dates of your stay, this is our recommended course of action.
-It avoids making any claims, keeps the hotel or property afloat, and gives you something to look forward to.
+A word of advice: if you can change the dates of your stay, please consider doing so.
+This avoids making any claims, keeps the hotel or property afloat, and gives you something to look forward to.
 Please contact the hotel or property directly (their details are on your booking form) and forward the agreed new dates to us by email so that we can update your booking.
 We won’t charge any administration fee for this.

 2a.
 If you have travel insurance, please consult your insurers first.
 It is worth clarifying to them that i-escape is a booking agent rather than a tour- or package operator, and that you have presumably booked different travel elements individually (hotel, flight etc).
 If you need confirmation that your hotel is closed or has cancelled your booking, please first ask the hotel and if they are not answering, ask us.